-Figure 6 : 2-steps mFRR procurement with bids offering 2 distinct prices for each step
+Figure 6: 2-steps mFRR procurement with bids offering 2 distinct prices for each step

-In practice, a significant proportion (39%) of mFRR Standard volume is submitted with an alternative Flex P2 price, which represents typically more than 300MW per CCTU.
-Except on a few dates soon after the new design go-life (7, 9, 10, 11 February and 7 March), there were bids with P1 & P2 on all CCTUs.
-When a Standard P1 and the Flex P2 prices were submitted, it was with a price difference, with an average difference of $1,76\in$, and a maximum of $13,65\in$.
-One third of price differences were above $1\in$, half of them above $1,50\in$, and 10% were above $3\in$.
-Although more than 85% of the awarded capacity stemming from such bids with 2 prices were with the P1 of mFRR Standard capacity, mFRR Flex was also awarded regularly.
+In practice, a significant proportion (33% on average per CCTU) of mFRR Standard volume is submitted with an alternative Flex P2 price, which represents on average 364MW per CCTU and maximum up to 686MW.
+In 89% of the CCTU there were bids with P1 & P2.
+When Standard P1 and Flex P2 prices were submitted in the same capacity bid, it was with a price difference: the average price difference was 1,63€, and the maximum price difference 18,46€.
+For 0,18% of the capacity bids, the P2 price was higher than the P1 price (on in total 7 days).
+One third of price differences were below 0,90€, half of the price differences were above 1,36€, and 10% were above 2,98€.
+Although more than 89% of the awarded capacity stemming from such bids with 2 prices were with the P1 of mFRR Standard capacity, mFRR Flex was also awarded regularly.